 Pit-and-fissure sealants are one of the most effective – yet underutilized – interventions for preventing caries, especially among children.
-New guidelines
+Guidelines

 from the ADA Council on Scientific Affairs and the American Academy of Pediatric Dentistry confirm the effectiveness of sealants.
 Nonetheless, misperceptions still exist, and five of them are discussed below.